RaiMan/SikuliX-2014/README.md

 `mvn exec:java -Dsikuli.FromCommandLine -Dexec.args="args for Sikuli"`

 or this being on the root folder level <br />
-`mvn -f IDE/p* exec:java -Dsikuli.FromCommandLine -Dexec.args="args for Sikuli"`
+`mvn -pl IDE exec:java -Dsikuli.FromCommandLine -Dexec.args="args for Sikuli"`

 As it is standard with Maven, all -D parameters go to Java system properties, wheras the content of -Dexec.args string will be given to the args array for the main method of the startup class.